hyperboloide/sprocess/README.md

 #### Bash

 Run a command in a Bash shell.
-The stream is piped to the command.
+The stream is piped directly to the shell process.

 ```go
 type Bash struct {